-After 5 years residing in France, it is considered that the European citizen has established a permanent residence in France and the criteria of sufficient income and complete health coverage for inactive individuals do not apply anymore.
+After 5 years of residing in France, it is considered that the European citizen has established a permanent residence in France and the criteria of sufficient income and complete health coverage for inactive individuals do not apply anymore.

 Therefore, the individual may complete the requirement to register for PUMA.
 It is possible (but not compulsory) to request a permanent residence permit as a European citizen to the Préfecture after 5 years of uninterrupted residence.

-Without the permanent residence, every PUMA request is examined on a case-by-case basis.
+Without a permanent residence, every PUMA request is examined on a case-by-case basis.

-As you can see, being affiliated to French healthcare as European jobseeker is a challenge.
+As you can see, being affiliated with French healthcare as a European jobseeker is a challenge.
 The advice given here is based on my professional experience in Global Mobility, the CPAM instructions and legal advice from GISTI, a legal association focusing on immigrant issues.

 However, the CPAM case-by-case basis treatment can show irrelevancies that make it difficult to navigate.
-If your affiliation keeps being rejected and you believe that you meet all the criteria, you may want to consider getting advice from a lawyer specialized in Social Security Law.
+If your affiliation keeps being rejected and you believe that you meet all the criteria, you may want to consider getting advice from a lawyer specialising in Social Security Law.

-Step-by-step process to affiliate to French healthcare as jobseeker
+Step-by-step process to affiliate with French healthcare as a jobseeker